For the good of the internet

 Please note: This is an automatically generated transcript.

-Uta Meier-Hahn: In this way the community of network engineers the closely knit community that engages in this super cooperative and behavior for the good of the internet.
+Uta Meier-Hahn: In this way the community of network engineers the closely knit community that engages in this super cooperative and behaviour for the good of the internet.
 That is a rather small community but as it is an important community.
 And it also sort of radiates.
 It radiates the spirit of the internet.

 00:00:20 – Wouter Bernhardt: Hello and welcome to exploring digital spheres.
 My name is Wouter Bernhardt.
 And today we're talking about the internet.
 My interviewee is Uta Meier-Hahn.
 She does research into internet connectivity.